Start Printed Page 18876

 Nuclear Regulatory Commission.

-Submit comments by April 24, 2017.
-Comments received after this date will be considered if it is practical to do so, but the Commission is able to ensure consideration only for comments received on or before this date.
+Submit comments by May 4, 2020.
+Comments received after this date will be considered if it is practical to do so, but the NRC is able to ensure consideration only for comments received on or before this date.

 You may submit comments by any of the following methods:

-Federal Rulemaking Web site: Go to http://www.regulations.gov and search for Docket ID NRC-2016-0254.
+Federal Rulemaking website: Go to https://www.regulations.gov and search for Docket ID NRC-2019-0224.
+When preparing and submitting your comments, see “Tips for Submitting Effective Comments” at https://www.regulations.gov/docs/Tips_For_Submitting_Effective_Comments.pdf.
 Address questions about NRC dockets to Carol Gallagher; telephone: 301-415-3463; email: Carol.Gallagher@nrc.gov.
-For technical questions contact the individual listed in the FOR FURTHER INFORMATION CONTACT section of this document.
+For technical questions, contact the individuals listed in the FOR FURTHER INFORMATION CONTACT section of this document.